What is a Cost Segregation Study?

 Typically, real estate is depreciated over a straight-line period – 27.5 years for residential and 39 years for commercial.
 While the straight-line method is a predictable and consistent method of depreciation, it is often not the optimal or prudent decision for most real estate owners and often unnecessarily increases a client’s tax liability.

-For this reason, many of our clients take advantage of cost segregation to accelerated depreciation deductions, reduce tax liability, increase cash flow, and perpetually “kick the can down the road.”
+For this reason, many of our clients take advantage of cost segregation to accelerate depreciation deductions, reduce tax liability, increase cash flow, and perpetually “kick the can down the road.”
+This tax planning idea works for both commercial property as well as residential rental properties.
+And the IRS has blessed cost segregation studies on many occasions.

 Using a Cost Segregation Study to Reduces Taxes on Real Estate

 In addition to faster depreciation, taxpayers may also take 80% bonus depreciation for all 5, 7, and 15 year property in 2023.
-Bonus deprecation is currently scheduled to be reduced by 20% per year after 2023.
+Bonus depreciation is currently scheduled to be reduced by 20% per year after 2023.
+Despite the phaseout of bonus depreciation, the potential tax benefits of cost segregation remains significant.

-Cost segregation is an excellent idea for strategic tax planning.
+Cost segregation is a tax deferral strategy.
+It is an excellent idea for strategic tax planning.
 And the audit risk is minimal.
 It has been approved by the IRS for years and has been in use since 1998.
-With a formal report of a cost segregation study in your business files, the benefits of this tax planning strategy are fully defensible in case the the IRS asks any questions.
+Tax deductions play a crucial role in reducing tax liabilities and enhancing cash flow.
+With a formal report of a cost segregation study in your business files, the benefits of this tax planning strategy are fully defensible in case the IRS asks any questions.

 It is important to note that cost segregation does not increase depreciation.
-Rather, is accelerates depreciation, resulting in increased cash flow in the earlier years of ownership of the property.
+Rather, it accelerates depreciation, resulting in increased cash flow in the earlier years of ownership of the property.

 Cost segregation is a “time value of money” concept.
 In other words, cost segregation is based on the principle that a dollar today is worth more than the same dollar in the future.

-Cost segregation is used to accelerate depreciation.
-It generates a significant increase in depreciation deductions within the first 5 years of owning the property.
+Cost segregation studies are used to accelerate depreciation and increase deductions.
+Asset reclassification is a key part of the cost segregation process, as it involves shifting costs from longer to shorter depreciation periods.
+They generate a significant increase in depreciation deductions within the first 5 years of owning the property.

 Assuming a combined tax rate of 41% and a return on investment factor of 8%, every $100,000 of costs shifted from 39-year property to 5-year property creates a present value tax benefit of approximately $22,000.